 Morning spiritual yoga class includes:

-- Yoga Asanas or contemplative postures that help the body and mind to be more stable.
+- Yoga Asanas or contemplative postures help the body and mind be more stable.

-- Understanding how meditation may benefit your yoga practise and how yoga can help you meditate more deeply
+- Understanding how meditation may benefit your yoga practice and how yoga can help you meditate more deeply

 - Afternoon Relaxation sessions with an assistant Yoga Teacher to show you how to re-energize your energy through passive postures.

 - Meditation Sessions are held twice a day, each lasting two hours and ten minutes with a 10-minute break in between (total 4 sessions of 40 minutes)

 Yoga Styles Taught At Alakhyog’s Spiritual Yoga Retreat